Country Music Association Award for Musician of the Year

 The following list shows the recipients for the Country Music Association Award for Musician of the Year.
 First presented at the inaugural CMA Awards in 1967 to Chet Atkins as the Instrumentalist of the Year award, the category received its current name at the 1988 CMA Awards.

 The inaugural recipient of the award was guitarist Chet Atkins, who won in 1967.
-Atkins and Mac McAnally hold the record for most wins in the category, with ten each, while pedal steel player Paul Franklin has a leading thirty two nominations without ever winning.
+Atkins and Mac McAnally hold the record for most wins in the category, with ten each, while pedal steel player Paul Franklin has a leading thirty three nominations without ever winning, finally winning for the first time in 2025 at the 59th Annual Country Music Association Awards.
 The first female nominee and winner in this category is fiddle player Jenee Fleenor, who first won at the 53rd Annual Country Music Association Awards in 2019.
-The current holder of the award is Charlie Worsham.
+The current holder of the award is Paul Franklin.

 Recipients

+Paul Franklin has a leading thirty-three nominations in this category, finally winning in 2025.

 2024 winner and two-time nominee Charlie Worsham.

 Three-time recipient Jerry Douglas is known for playing dobro with Alison Krauss and Union Station.